FAQs

 Should I exercise if I have arthritis?

 In many cases, yes.
-Well-chosen exercise can help reduce stiffness, improve movement, and build strength around sore joints.
+Well-chosen exercise can help reduce stiffness, improve movement and build strength around sore joints.
 The main goal is to find the right type and dose of activity rather than to avoid movement altogether.

 When should I see a physiotherapist before starting exercise?

-It is worth seeing a physiotherapist if you have significant pain, poor balance, repeated flare-ups, recent injury, osteoporosis, or low confidence with exercise.
+It is worth seeing a physiotherapist if you have significant pain, poor balance, repeated flare-ups, recent injury, osteoporosis or low confidence with exercise.
 It can also help if you want a clearer plan and do not know where to begin.

 What to do next

-Choose your preferred PhysioWorks clinic and book online.
+Choose your clinic and appointment pathway

 Balance Products